 Introduction: Smoking is a major health hazard.
 Cigarette smoke is produced by burning of complex organic compounds that include highly toxic components.
 Passive smokers are non-smoker individuals that are exposed to second-hand smoke (SHS) or environmental tobacco smoke (ETS).
-Passive or involuntary smoking is currently a major public health dilemma worldwide.
-Considering the increasing number of passive smokers in today's world, it is imperative to assess the potential adverse effects of passive smoking on oral health and periodontal tissue.
+Passive or involuntary smoking is currently a and excluding the duplicates, 68 articles remained.
+After accurate assessment by the examiners, 21 articles were

 Objectives: This study aimed to assess the correlation between exposure to ETS and periodontitis in passive smokers.
-Methods: In this systematic review, the Google Scholar, PubMed and Scopus databases were searched for relevant articles published from 1990 to 2020.
-The extracted data were tabulated.
+Methods: In this systematic review, the Google Scholar, PubMed and Scopus databases were searched for relevant